AmazingJinqi/NYU-CG-Fall2021/Assignment_5/README.md

 For this exercise and the next, all transformations **must** be done in the vertex shader.

-Add an option to tranlate the object toward the camera, while rotating around its barycenter.
+Add an option to translate the object toward the camera, while rotating around its barycenter.
 Produce 3 gif videos, one for each rendering type used above.

 Ex.4: Camera